mjoey/vim-magento/README.md

 License : GPL 3.0
 INTRODUCTION
 ========================================================================
-Vim-Magento is a Vim plugin that helps you build Magento modules.
+Vim-Magento is a Vim plugin that helps you build Magento modules.<br>
+*Warning: This plugin is dedicated to advanced Magento developers.
+Before you use it, Magento framework knowledge is necessary.
+This is a tool to increase productivity.*

 INSTALLATION
 ========================================================================